-• The group of developers for "The Shoppes At Montgomery" intend and propose to develop property in the City's extraterritorial jurisdiction (ETJ) for residential, commercial, and retail use.
+• The group of developers for "The Shoppes At Montgomery" intends and proposed to develop property in the City's extraterritorial jurisdiction (ETJ) for residential, commercial, and retail use.
 As part of the Agreement, the developers have agreed to convey to the City the Utility Extension Project (the "Project") and submit a petition to the City to annex the property.
 Subject to annexation of the property and upon final completion of the Project, the City has agreed to provide a grant to the developers limited to the lesser of 70 percent of the construction costs or \$410,500.
 The amount of reimbursement will be paid from one percent sales and use taxes charged on the taxable sales collected by the City as generated by businesses on the property.
 The first monthly payment amount is due the fifteenth day following the receipt by the City of the sales and use tax funds from the State Comptroller in the first month in which sales tax revenue is first generated on the property.
+The City made the first payment pursuant to the agreement in September 2019.

-NOTES TO FINANCIAL STATEMENTS (Continued) For the Year Ended September 30, 2019
+CITY OF MONTGOMERY, TEXAS NOTES TO FINANCIAL STATEMENTS (Continued) For the Year Ended September 30, 2020

-The developer for "Milestone" will construct a new grocery retail store with approximately 124,000 square-feet (the "Development") for the purpose of creating and/or retaining at least 144 full-time equivalent employees.
+The developer for "Milestone" will construct a new grocery retail store with approximately 124,000 square feet (the "Development") for the purpose of creating and/or retaining at least 144 full-time equivalent employees.
 The City has granted the developer a tax limitation of about \$5.6 million for a period of 15 years.
 In order to be eligible to receive the limitation, the developer must create 52 permanent new jobs and have invested at least \$7.5 million during the construction of the Development.
 The City will make annual payments to the developer from sales tax revenues at an amount equal to 55 percent of annual sales tax collected at the Development paid by the City, and the MEDC will make annual payments at an amount equal to 100 percent of annual sales tax collected at the Development.
 Annual installments will begin the first anniversary after the grocery store opens to the public.
-An assignment of economic development was entered into with the Kroger Texas L.P. on December 11, 2018.
-On February 14, 2019, the City reimbursed sales tax for the 2018 year in the amount of \$104,218 to the Kroger Company and \$36,071 was reimbursed for the 2019 fiscal year.
-On February 14, 2019, the MEDC reimbursed sales tax for the 2018 year in the amount of \$50,917 to the Kroger Company and \$77,405 was reimbursed for the 2019 fiscal year.
+An assignment of economic development was entered into with the Kroger Texas L.P (the "Company"). on December 11, 2018.
+On February 14, 2019, the City reimbursed sales tax for the 2018 year in the amount of \$104,218 to the Company and \$36,071 was reimbursed for the 2019 fiscal year.
+On February 14, 2019, the MEDC reimbursed sales tax for the 2018 year in the amount of \$50,917 to the Company and \$77,405 was reimbursed for the 2019 fiscal year.
+For the fiscal year 2020, the City did not reimburse the Company for sales tax.